Criminal Macabre: A Cal McDonald Mystery: Film

-A Cal McDonald film is said to be on the way, however due to the nature of the character, Steve Niles does not want to compromise or "water down" Cal McDonald, making it tough to find a studio that will finance the film as is.
+In 2010, a Cal McDonald film was said to be on the way, however Steve Niles did not want to compromise or "water down" Cal McDonald, and this made it a challenge to find a studio that would finance the film.

 Universal Pictures signed a deal to produce a Criminal Macabre movie with Kyle Ward scripting.
 It was set for release in 2010.